 Wildsight’s vision is to inspire a shared community desire to protect our natural world for future generations.
 We envision extensive and connected wild spaces for wildlife—from grizzly bears to woodpeckers to trout.
-We envision clean and clear water running from mountain watersheds to our lakes.
+We envision clean air and clear water running from mountain watersheds to our lakes.
 We see thriving and sustainable communities made up of engaged and educated citizens.

 Wildsight works locally, regionally and globally to protect biodiversity and encourage sustainable communities in Canada’s Columbia and Rocky Mountain regions.

 Wildsight’s approach is unique.
 We not only work to shape and influence land-use decisions, but we guide practice and steward change on the ground.
 We work with industry, scientists, the teaching community and all levels of government, including First Nations.
 We partner with other local, provincial, national, and international conservation and education organizations to achieve our goals.

 Since 1987, Wildsight has been recognized as a leader in large-scale conservation, sustainable community initiatives and environmental education.
 While our work focuses on the Kootenays, and has received recognition from the communities in which we work, we are renowned throughout the province and across Canada for our effective conservation and environmental education programs, excellence, and innovation in all that we do.